File Lookup Transformation¶

 13. You can see that the country names in the database table have been successfully converted into country codes.

-This concludes using the File Lookup transformation in Astera Centerprise.
+This concludes using the File Lookup Transformation object in Astera Centerprise.